The 6-strand braid group is CAT(0): Turning points and turning faces

 We say that $l \colon I \to X$ is a \emph{locally geodesic path} in $X$ \iff $l$ is a local isometry, where $I$ is a closed interval of $\R$.
 The \emph{length} of $l$ is defined to be the length of $I$. \end{dfn}

 \begin{lem} Let $X$ be a path-connected subset of a geodesic metric space $B$, and endow $X$ with the induced length metric.
 Suppose that $l \colon D \to X$ is a locally geodesic path or loop, with $D$ being respectively $I$ or $S^1$.
 Let $t \in D$.
 Suppose that there exists a subset $N \subseteq X$, such that $N$ contains the convex hull in $B$ of the image under $l$ of some neighbourhood of $t$ in $D$.
 Then $t$ is not a turning point. \begin{proof} Suppose (for a contradiction) that $t$ is a turning point.
-We claim that then $l$ fails to be a local geodesic at $t$.
+As $i \circ l$ fails to be a local geodesic at $t$, there exist $t_1, t_2 \in D$ in a neighbourhood of $t$ such that